+- 35.1 Each eligible Member may submit expense claims for reimbursement of eligible Professional Expenses (PER) on an annual basis (May 1 to April 30) up to the maximum amounts indicated within this Article. - 35.2 For Members who are tenure-track or tenured, or on limited term appointments of twelve (12) months or more, the maximum value of the PER will be \$2,800 as of May 1, 2023, and annually thereafter for the term of the agreement. - 35.3 Limited Term Appointments of ten (10) months will receive a prorated PER. - 35.4 Permanent Academic Librarians and Archivists and permanent Laboratory Instructors and Service Course Instructors are eligible for professional expense reimbursement to a maximum of \$650 as of May 1, 2023, and annually thereafter for the term of the agreement. - 35.5 On May 1 each year, unspent amounts in a Member's PER account will be carried over provided that the Member's total PER account does not exceed three (3)

+- years' entitlement.
+On May 1 each year, a balance in excess of three (3) years' entitlement will revert back to the University. - 35.6 Members are not entitled to advancements on funds from future years' entitlements.

+35.7 Eligible Expenses

-- 34.1 Each Member may submit expense claims for reimbursement of eligible Professional Expenses (PER) on an annual basis (May 1 to April 30) up to the maximum amounts indicated in Article 34.2, 34.3 and 34.4. - 34.2 For Members who are tenure-track or tenured, or on limited term appointments of twelve (12) months or more, the maximum value of the PER will be \$2,000 as of May 1, 2015, \$2,100 as of May 1, 2016, and \$2,200 as of May 1, 2017. - 34.3 Limited Term Appointments of ten (10) months will receive a prorated PER. - 34.4 Limited term appointments of five months will receive a PER of \$500 as of May 1, 2016. - 34.5 On May 1 each year, unspent amounts in a Member's PER account will be carried over provided that the Member's total PER account does not exceed three (3) years' entitlement.
-On May 1 each year, a balance in excess of three (3) years' entitlement will revert back to the University. - 34.6 Professional expenses must be incurred for the purposes of University business and must be customary and reasonable under the circumstances.
-In the case of travel, professional expenses must be in accordance with the University's travel expense policy.
-Professional expenses include but are not limited to: - (a) Travel, including transportation, food and accommodation in order to attend scholarly conferences, seminars, workshops and meetings; or to visit other universities or research sites to conduct research and scholarly work that cannot be carried out at the University; - (b) Registration fees for attendance at scholarly conferences, seminars, workshops and similar activities; - (c) Membership fees for professional and/or learned societies related to the Member's discipline, research or scholarly and teaching activities; - (d) Equipment and supplies; - (e) Books and subscriptions to professional and/or scholarly journals; and - (f) Page charges, reprint and reproduction charges, and the costs incurred in the preparation and completion of scholarly manuscripts, for charges and costs not covered by Research Services' Special Request for Publication Support.
+- (a) Professional expenses must be incurred for the purposes of University business and must be customary and reasonable under the circumstances.
+Expenses claimed must also be eligible under Canada Revenue Agency guidelines and fall in accordance with the Nipissing University Travel Expense Policy and the Procurement Policy.
+Professional expenses include but are not limited to: - i) travel, including transportation, food and accommodation in order to attend scholarly conferences, seminars, workshops and meetings; or to visit other universities or research sites to conduct research and scholarly work that cannot be carried out at the University; - ii) registration fees for attendance at scholarly conferences, seminars, workshops and similar activities; - iii) membership fees for professional and/or learned societies related to the Member's discipline, research or scholarly and teaching activities; - iv) computer equipment (except printers and printer supplies); - v) books and subscriptions to professional and/or scholarly journals; and - vi) page charges, reprint and reproduction charges, and the costs incurred in the preparation and completion of scholarly manuscripts, for charges and costs not covered by Research Services' Special Request for Publication Support; and - vii) Academic regalia. - (b) Eligible expenditures must be supported by original receipts or invoices in accordance with the University's expense reimbursement policy.
+It is the individual Member's responsibility to ensure that the expenses charged against the Member's professional development account are legitimate costs incurred for the Member's professional development.
+Professional expenses under this Article are designated strictly for the use of the individual Member. - (c) Should the Canada Revenue Agency deem any reimbursements taxable, Nipissing University will not be held responsible or liable for any claim whatsoever arising therefrom.

+35.8 Ineligible Expenses

+Ineligible expenses include, but are not limited to, any expense that is tax deductible under Canada Revenue Agency (CRA) guidelines such as: